MichaelCurrin/learn-to-code/en/topics/scripting_languages/Crystal/README.md

 ### Deployment

-I discovered Crystal through seeing it listed under Github Actions starter workflows - [crystal.yml](https://github.com/actions/starter-workflows/blob/master/ci/crystal.yml).
+I discovered Crystal through seeing it listed under GitHub Actions starter workflows - [crystal.yml](https://github.com/actions/starter-workflows/blob/master/ci/crystal.yml).
 Use something like that for CI/CI.

 See also [Commands available](#commands-available) section on this page for how to use the CLI for releases.